Now enrolling! Join our Heartseed Waitlist for the 2026-27 School Year!

 Emergent and interest-based curriculum

 Our wild landscapes nurture and encourage the healthy development of our children.
-Drawing on inspiration from Montessori & Waldorf Schools, the K-2 class deepens, in all aspects, direct experiences with the Earth and with each other, putting the developmental needs of the child in the forefront.
+Drawing on inspiration from Montessori & Waldorf Schools, the class deepens, in all aspects, direct experiences with the Earth and with each other, putting the developmental needs of the child in the forefront.
 With a strong daily rhythm, our classes are infused with songs, games, and stories.
 This creative work develops, among a wide array of skills and qualities, a keen memory, a rich vocabulary, the firm foundation for future literacy, and a strong sense of rhythm.
 Our imagination acts as a bond between ourselves and nature, helping us to develop reverence, understanding, and compassion.
 Daily, the land offers a host of new adventures to spark the natural curiosity and imagination of each child.
 We balance free exploration with structured learning, which is a harmonious blend of academic content and socio-emotional learning.
 Sandwiching our moments of focused time between exploration and wild play gives students the opportunity to move through their natural cycle of learning.

 Here is what a day of Wildschooling might look like: